radiac/regent/README.rst

 * a client library to ask the service to perform the operations

 A service is intended for use with clients on a single host.
-Alternatively its socket can be mounted within a docker container control its host or other containers.
+Alternatively its socket can be mounted within a docker container to control its host or other containers.

 The authentication system is designed on the assumption that the unprivileged user is untrusted and can be compromised.
 For non-harmful operations a basic shared key will